 From year 7, students are introduced to the careers library and encouraged to make use of its facilities which include access to careers computer software.
-Students are given access to, and shown how to use, Unifrog.
-Over the course of the key stage, they have a number of careers lessons and have the opportunity to interact with a range of employers, including via the annual careers forum.
-They embark on their progression through a five-seven year careers
+Students are given access to , and shown how to use, Unifrog in Year 8.
+Over the course of the key stage, they have a number of careers lessons linked to developing key employability skills and a knowledge about the world of work and education pathways.,